-On the regulatory front, we continue to challenge proposals that would present unwarranted barriers to the free movement of foodstuffs.
-Examples include many labeling requirements that would be expensive to implement, create unnecessary bureaucracy and would be of no valuable to the consumer.
 Other developments in the regulatory arena also point to expanded opportunities for our technology.
 By the year 2001, the produce industry will no longer be able to rely on methyl bromide, the primary treatment for fumigating fresh fruits and vegetables, due to its ozone depleting properties.
 The only replacement technology that has the potential to both effectively disinfest and preserve fresh produce is irradiation.

 As an industry, we have failed so far to make commercially significant inroads with the largest processors of all these food products.
-We are often told, "we do not want to become the targets of activist and besides, there is no demand for your technology and your products."
+We are told, "we do not want to become the targets of activist and besides, there is no demand for your technology and your products."

 Further, supportive organizations all say, "It is your process.
 You get something going and we will join you.
 We are not going to push your technology and your process unless you take the lead."
-I should note, however, that the reverse has occurred with red meat processors in the United States.
-The American Meat Institute and Cattlemen's Association have both publicly endorsed irradiation.

 There are a number of activist groups out there continuing their attempts to stop us, using scare tactics and pseudo-science.
 The most persistent of these is Food and Water, Inc. Why should a small group of opponents be taken seriously when we have such overwhelming support from scientists, academics and respected organizations?
-Because they are vocal and well organized and we are not.
+Because they are vocal and well-organized and we are not.

 So, as you can tell, this is not just a history lesson today.
-Yes, MDS Nordion's story is a Canadian nuclear success story.
+Yes, MDS Nordion's story is a Canadian nuclear success story that we should all be telling and that we all can be taking credit for.
 But there is more to it than that.
-We are on the verge of a new century and many exciting breakthroughs, but we are still, all of us together, misunderstood by many people around the world.
+We are on the verge of a new century and many exciting breakthroughs, but we are still, all of us together, misunderstood by many Canadians and many around the world.
 They may not be environmental activists, but they are, at best, uneasy about the nuclear industry.
 For example, earlier I mentioned Nancy Donley who lost her son to food poisoning.
 Nancy went on to found S-T-O-P, Safe Tables Our Priority.
 Nancy and her food safety advocacy group oppose food irradiation, even though it could have prevented her son's death.